ClearIAS has conceptualised the TTT Approach to clear IAS – which includes 3 Ts – Text-books, Test Series, and Techniques.

 Go for quality test series providers with excellent reviews like ClearIAS.

-ClearIAS Test Series integrates the text-books and techniques into the model exams, which makes it unique.
+ClearIAS Test Series integrates the textbooks and techniques into the model exams, which makes it unique.

 We cover the most probable questions from NCERT Texts and Standard Reference Texts in ClearIAS Prelims Test Series.
 Besides, Intelligent Elimination Techniques (IETs) are explicitly or implicitly used throughout our questions.